kaihendry/dabase.com/content/blog/uk-politics.md

 In Singapore if a work permit holder gets pregnant, they fail a health check and they need to leave.

-UK readers will be shocked by the above, though this is how a successful Singapore has managed.
+UK readers will be shocked by the above, though this is how Singapore is successful.

 Many condescending British people will cry human rights or "slavery!", but the UK is enslaving its own people and economy, by not managing human capital.
 They